defval/di/README.md

 ### Cleanup

-If a provider creates a value that needs to be cleaned up, then it can return a closure to clean up the resource.
+If the constructor creates a value that needs to be cleaned up, then it can return a closure to clean up the resource.

 ```go